 Serving Animals at Wake Forest University

 Individuals with disabilities may be accompanied by their service animals on Wake Forest University property where members of the public or participants in University services, programs, or activities are allowed.
 As defined by federal law, a service animal is “any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.”
 In addition, North Carolina law requires that a dog being trained to perform as a service animal has the same rights as a fully-trained dog when accompanied by a trainer and identified as such.
 For purposes of this guidance, service dogs and service dogs in training are referred to collectively as “service dogs.”
+It is important to note that puppies who are learning basic obedience and socialization skills to prepare for further training are not considered service dogs in training.

 The following animals are not considered service animals under federal law: